The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 12.9.
 Prediction with ARIMA#

-The result from ARIMA provides a method called get_forecast that generates predictions.
+The object returned by ARIMA provides a method called get_forecast that generates predictions.
 To demonstrate, we’ll split the time series into a training and test set, and fit the same model to the training set.

 training, test = split_series(nuclear)